halocore099/Tierlist-bot/README.md

 1. Create channels for waitlist and queues (EU, NA, AS)
 2. Create roles for testers and region-specific ping roles (one for each region: EU, NA, AS)
+3. Create `.env` file with your bot token
-3. Manually edit `config.json` with all required fields (including `token`)
+4. Manually edit `config.json` with all required fields
-4. Start the bot - it will automatically create the embeds
+5. Start the bot - it will automatically create the embeds

 For detailed setup instructions with step-by-step guidance, see [SETUP.md](docs/SETUP.md).